-Lethabo is set on a hundred and fifty acres which straddles the Crocodile River in a steep valley.
+Lethabo one of the great romantic getaways is set on a hundred and fifty acres which straddles the Crocodile River in a steep valley.
 It is part of a greater 10 thousand hectare conservancy made up of likeminded neighbours.
 All these people are as passionate as we are about preserving the area’s natural beauty and wide open spaces.

 We have dropped our fences, raised our defenses in a united front preventing unscrupulous developers from covering our precious reserve with concrete and cars.
 We have reintroduced Zebra, Wildebeest and Giraffe and to our great joy have discovered many endemic species quietly living in ur midst like Nyala, Eland, Kudu, a pair of Brown Hyena, Leopard, Duiker, Reed Buck, Aardwolf, Jackal, Chervil, Mongoose, Cape Clawless Otter to name only some.

 Our bird life is spectacular too, Fish Eagles a Huge Martial Eagle graced us with his presence yesterday sitting 10 meters away from the river deck and wowing the guests and us.
 We have Kingfishers, shrikes, White faced Whistling Ducks, a guinea Fowl knocking on the glass door here as I write and of course our great pride is that the rare African Fin foot has chosen to nest across the dam where staff and guests alike voyeuristically peer over the rims of our coffee cups grouped like paparazzi hoping for a glimpse of this gorgeous elusive creature.
 Animals are our joy.